+CSR Untapped: Potential for Social Inclusion

+- Pradeep Patra1

+Introduction

-India is a country with complex social stratifications, manifested with unequal socio-economic positioning of different communities.
-Various constitutional and legal provisions have tried to provide preferential mechanism that would benefit the backward communities to catch up with the more advanced communities.
-Reservations in education and employment being the most cited examples of such a move.
+India is a country with complex social stratifications, manifested by unequal socio-economic positioning of different communities.
+Various constitutional and legal provisions have tried to provide affirmative mechanisms that would benefit the backward communities, reservations in education and employment being the most cited examples of such a move.
 However, the results have been mixed and much remains to be done.

-It was hoped that with the onset and strengthening of globalisation, market opportunities, the resultant benefits would reach out to all sections.
-However, the evidence points towards a contradictory scenario, since then Governments have had to constitute further mechanisms for an "Inclusive growth" scenario.
+It was hoped that with the onset and strengthening of globalisation and market opportunities, the resultant benefits would reach out to all sections.
+However, evidence points towards a contradictory scenario, since Governments have had to constitute further mechanisms for an "inclusive growth" scenario.
 The recent provision of mandatory Corporate Social Responsibility expenditure by the private sector is one such proposition.

-The current paper aims at looking at how the private sector response has been to that proposition, especially with regard to the Scheduled Caste (SC) and Scheduled Tribe (ST) community in the country.
+The current paper aims to look at how the private sector response has been to that proposition, especially with regard to the Scheduled Caste (SC) and Scheduled Tribe (ST) community in the country.

 Why focus on SC and ST communities?

-The Scheduled Caste community has been at the bottom of the Hindu social hierarchy, with limited acceptability as a social group.
-Thus, leading to practices such as untouchability and limited opportunities for social mobility and growth.
-Scheduled Tribes on the other hand, have mostly been people living in and around forest areas with severe challenges by way of socio-economic mobility.
+The Scheduled Caste community has been at the bottom of the Hindu social hierarchy, with limited acceptability as a social group, leading to practices such as untouchability and limited opportunities for social mobility and growth.
+Scheduled Tribes, on the other hand, have mostly been people living in and around forest areas with severe challenges by way of socio-economic mobility.
 Their religious affiliation still remains debatable.
 Nevertheless, this group is largely considered as a part of the Hindu religion, unless otherwise specified.